Relaxed Equivariance via Multitask Learning: Abstract

 \section{Abstract}

 Incorporating equivariance as an inductive bias into deep learning architectures to take advantage of the data symmetry has been successful in multiple applications, such as chemistry and dynamical systems.
 In particular, roto-translations are crucial for effectively modeling geometric graphs and molecules, where understanding the 3D structures enhances generalization.
-However, equivariant models often pose challenges due to their high computational complexity.
-In this paper, we introduce REMUL, a training procedure for approximating equivariance with multitask learning.
+However, strictly equivariant models often pose challenges due to their higher computational complexity.
+In this paper, we introduce REMUL, a training procedure that learns \emph{approximate} equivariance for unconstrained networks via multitask learning.
+By formulating equivariance as a tunable objective alongside the primary task loss, REMUL offers a principled way to control the degree of approximate symmetry, relaxing the rigid constraints of traditional equivariant architectures.
 We show that unconstrained models (which do not build equivariance into the architecture) can learn approximate symmetries by minimizing an additional simple equivariance loss.
-By formulating equivariance as a new learning objective, we can control the level of approximate equivariance in the model.
-Our method achieves competitive performance compared to equivariant baselines while being $10 \times$ faster at inference and $2.5 \times$ at training.
+This enables quantitative control over the trade-off between enforcing equivariance constraints and optimizing for task-specific performance.
+Our method achieves competitive performance compared to equivariant baselines while being significantly faster (up to 10$\times$ at inference and 2.5$\times$ at training), offering a practical and adaptable approach to leveraging symmetry in unconstrained architectures.